sopmaq/portfolio-guacamole/_posts/2017-09-10-myenrolment.markdown

 ![Final prototype](/images/myenrolment/mac.jpg)

 ## Reflection
-My biggest takeaway from this project is learning how important it is to understand the system that an interface exists in.
-A student's experience doesn't start with logging into myEnrolment and end with pressing the "Submit" button.
+My biggest takeaway from this project is how important it is to understand the system that an interface exists in; a student's experience doesn't start with logging into myEnrolment and end with pressing the "Submit" button.

 If Keriana and I continued to work on this project, I'd like to involve people at the CoCa Massey registrar to learn more about the registration process and find out exactly what happens before and after a student completes myEnrolment - how students get from an acceptance letter to myEnrolment, how prerequisites work, how Core Courses affect major choice - so that our interface could be more informed by the system it lives in.